Ganesh-K-Indium/Secondary_Research_Frontend/README.md

 ### Backend Services

-This frontend requires two backend services to be running:
+This frontend requires three backend services to be running:

 1. **RAG Backend** (Port 8020)
    - Handles knowledge retrieval and document search